The intermediate disorder regime for directed polymers in dimension $1+1$: Formulation of main results

 \item Assuming that $\lambda(\beta) < \infty$ for small $\beta$, the fields

 converge weakly to the same limit, under the same topology.

 \item The limiting field $\mathcal{Z}_{\beta}(s,y;t,x)$ has the chaos representation

-with $\Delta_k(s,t] = \{ s = t_0 < t_1 < \ldots < t_k < t \}$, and $x_i \in \R$ with $x_0 = y$. \end{itemize} \end{theorem}
+with $\Delta_k(s,t] = \{ s = t_0 < t_1 < \cdots< t_k < t \}$, and $x_i \in\R$ with $x_0 = y$. \end{itemize} \end{theorem}

-\begin{remark} As in the remarks after Theorem \ref{p2p_zn_convergence_theorem}, the six moments assumption for $\barz$ is only used in the tightness but we do not believe it to be necessary.
-Convergence of the finite dimensional distributions of $\barz$ goes through with only two moments.
+\begin{remark*} As in the remarks after Theorem~\ref{p2p_zn_convergence_theorem}, the six moments assumption for $\symz_n^{\omega}$ is only used in the tightness, but we do not believe it to be necessary.
+Convergence of the finite dimensional distributions of $\symz_n^{\omega}$ goes through with only two moments.
 Also, the discrete fields are defined only on the mesh where $(ns, y \sqrt{n}; nt, x \sqrt{n})$ take integer values, but we use a linear interpolation scheme to extend it to the whole space.
-A particular method is outlined in the appendix. \end{remark}
+A particular method is outlined in the \hyperref[app]{Appendix}. \end{remark*}

-\begin{remark} As is discussed in the companion paper \cite{AKQ:CRP}, the four-parameter field is the chaos solution to the stochastic partial differential equation
+\begin{remark*} As is discussed in the companion paper \cite{AKQ:CRP}, the four-parameter field is the chaos solution to the stochastic partial differential equation

 This is the stochastic heat equation with multiplicative noise.
-The logarithm of this field is the Hopf-Cole solution of the so-called KPZ equation \cite{KPZ, BG, ACQ}.
-The continuum analogue of the field \eqref{defn:p2l_param_field} is the point-to-line partition function defined by
+The logarithm of this field is the Hopf--Cole solution of the so-called KPZ equation \cite{KPZ,BG,ACQ}.
+The continuum analogue of the field \eqref {defn:p2l_param_field} is the point-to-line partition function defined by

-\end{remark}
+\end{remark*}

-\begin{remark} From equation \eqref{polymer_trans_prob} it can easily be derived that the multi-step polymer transition probabilities are
+\begin{remark*} From equation \eqref{polymer_trans_prob} it can easily be derived that the multi-step polymer transition probabilities are